When is this year’s Scarecrow Festival?

 When is the Fun Fair?

-- The setting up of the Fun Fair is weather dependent, but is generally up and running by the Thursday or Friday before the Bank Holiday weekend and runs until the end of the Festival on Bank Holiday Monday.
+- The setting up of the Fun Fair is weather dependent, but is generally up and running by the Thursday or Friday before the Bank Holiday weekend and runs until the end of the Festival on Sunday.
 It generally runs from around 5.30pm on the Friday or 11am at the weekend until about 8pm, but it varies alot.
 As with other fun fairs, you have to pay for the rides etc. you use.

 How much does it cost to see all the scarecrows?